Graciedd/CSCE548_SP2026/README.md

 # Food Delivery App
   Web application that allows users to browse restaurants and menu items, and place orders.
 It also allows for CRUD of all of these items.
+Contains a model layer, a DAO layer, a business layer, and a service layer.
 Uses Java and Spring Boot for the backend, SQL for the database, and JavaScript and HTML for the frontend (client).
 # Requirements
 Before running the project, install: